 Keep an eye on your belongings -- the place is crowded.
 Restaurants and cafes inside the centre are normally packed on weekends, so it can take time to get a seat.
 Also remember to dress comfortably, wear walking shoes, bring a bottle of water and -- most importantly -- enjoy yourself!

-This walk explores the Red Square, a historical complex in the heart of Moscow.
-It is so called not because of the colour of its walls.
-The word "red" in Russian originally also meant "beautiful."
+This walk explores Red Square, the historic complex in the heart of Moscow that is called "red" because the word originally meant "beautiful" in Russian, not because of the colour of its walls.

-In the Soviet Union period, this was the centre...
+In the Soviet Union period, this was the centre of...
 More»

 This tour explores the most iconic garden of Russia.
 The Kremlin Garden is a slice of tranquility tucked away within the bustling heart of Moscow.
 It is the peaceful jewel of the Kremlin Complex.
 The monuments within the garden depict the main...
 More»